davidkhachatryan123/Otecsys-Trees/README.md

 ## Conclusion

+### Based on MongoDB (NoSQL)

+MongoDB is a straightforward database written in C++, and it is expected to perform faster than other relational databases.
+However, we have observed the worst results with it.
+The memory allocation is also too much.

+* **Pros**
+  + Easy to manage collections
+  + Eeasy to run queries to find all descendants or ancestors of a node
+  + Easy to add new nodes

+* **Cons**
+  + The cost of changing the tree structure

 ### Path based

 The results have shown us that it is the least effective method for retrieving data from the database.
-But if we use small and static( without requiring frequent updates to nodes) trees, it's the most proper way because easy to add new nodes.
+But if we use small and static(without requiring frequent updates to nodes) trees, it's the most proper way because easy to add new nodes.

 * **Pros**
   + Eeasy to run queries to find all descendants or ancestors of a node